JAY4T/ligiopen/LigiopenBackendApp/sprint-plan.md

 - WebSocket for real-time features

 ### DevOps Stack
-- Docker for containerization
 - GitHub Actions for CI/CD
+- Direct Ubuntu Digital Ocean droplet deployment
+- Systemd for service management
-- Ubuntu droplets for deployment
+- Maven for build and JAR deployment
 - Nginx for reverse proxy
 - Let's Encrypt for SSL